Cryptocurrency Trading addiction

 Preoccupation also leads one to ultimately start neglecting other needs in their lives.
 Constantly sitting at a computer may mean that the person isn’t getting proper food or physical activity.
 A cryptocurrency addict may also skimp on sleep.
 Prioritising their trading over their friends or family can wreak havoc on social lives.
 The same goes for work and general life responsibilities.

 One trait common to most gambling addicts, as well as those addicts to cryptocurrency, is having unrealistic views and goals.
 A person with a gambling addiction may feel “lucky” one day and go into a casino expecting to leave a millionaire.
 A person with a cryptocurrency addiction may dump all their life savings on a bet that Bitcoin will triple by the days end, merely on speculation.

 Shining a light on the problem of Cryptocurrency Trading Addiction

-Cryptocurrency has also been a growing concern at the United States Securities and Exchange Commission, especially since multiple companies have been working on Bitcoin and cryptocurrency ETFs (exchange traded funds).
-Because cryptocurrencies can only be bought with a specialised digital wallet while ETFs can be purchased via almost any brokerage, the SEC worries having crypto-ETFs will make cryptocurrency even more easy to buy.
+Cryptocurrency has also been a growing concern at the United States Securities and Exchange Commission, especially since multiple companies have been working on Bitcoin and cryptocurrency ETFs (exchange-traded funds).
+Because cryptocurrencies can only be bought with a specialised digital wallet while ETFs can be purchased via almost any brokerage, the SEC worries having crypto-ETFs will make cryptocurrency even easier to buy.